waqas-24/AWS-SAA-C02/ECS-Advance/Notes.md

 or you can also so AMI backing where you create your own pre-configured image so you won't even need to do bootstrapping.

+## Enhanced Bootstrapping with CFN-INIT

+- CFN-INIT is another more powerful way to do bootstrapping when you launch your EC2 instance

+- The user data option for bootstrapping runs commands in a set procedure but with CFN-INIT configuration system you can launch your EC2 instance in your desired state.

+- With CFN-INIT you tell which apache version you want and CFN-INIT will check if the apache server is already installed, if not then it will install the version you need.
+It's very powerful as it can manage users, groups, packages., files and other important things.

+- To use CFN-INIT you specify the type of desired state you want your EC2 instance and CFN-INIT will make sure it provides it to you

+- you define CFN-ININT in cloud formation template under metadata, under AWS::CloudFormation::Init: which holds the configuration details.

+- As soon as the EC2 instance is launched, the user data is executed that contains variables that points to the correct stack to use for cfn-init.
+With these variables, the CFN-init can communicate with cloudformation to understand the desired state you want your EC2 instance to be in.

+- Good thing about this is that it also works with stack updates - This means that you can specify in the meta data to watch for updates on certain component of EC2 instance and if any update is found then it can be execited again to keep your instance in your desired state.
+Unlike user-data only option which can only be executed once

+#### Creation Policy and Signal

+Creation policy works along with the Signals - In creation policy you can define time out value and Signal will tell you if the cfn-init command ran successfully or not.
+Signal can send ok or error message back to cloud formation but if it doesn't provide any information for more than the time out value in creationpolicy, then error will be assumed and stack status will not be set to Create Complete state.
+If Signal send OK/success message then the stack status will change to Create Complete status.